icooper/iandoesracing/_posts/2019-01-23-oil-and-sprockets.md

 date: 2019-01-23
 ---

 This evening I changed the oil on the bike.
 Unlike some other KTM models (_cough cough RFS cough cough_), the RF4 motor in the 505 XC-F is pretty easy to service.
-I used 1.25L of Motorex 10W-50 synthetic oil and a K&N filter, and it was all finished in about 15 minutes.
-No big deal!
+I used 1.25L of Motorex 10W-50 synthetic oil and a K&N filter, and it was all finished in about 25 minutes.
+No fuss, no mess!

 I also wanted to change the countershaft (front) sprocket from a 13-tooth sprocket to a 14-tooth sprocket.
 This will give me a little more speed for the same RPMs.
 I previously was using the bike for more trail riding.
 I have a 46-tooth sprocket on the rear wheel and I'll leave that as it is.